The Cossack squat allows lifters to move their bodies in a range of motion that isn’t normally trained.

 Cossack Squat: Muscles Worked

-The muscles used in the Cossack squat are the:
+Let’s now cover the question, ‘What do Cossack squats work?'
+The muscles used in the bodyweight, kettlebell, or dumbbell Cossack squat variations are the:

 • Adductor Magnus (Inner Thigh)